kyleseven/WaypointCompass/README.md

 ## Permissions

 - `waypointcompass.use` allows access to `help`, `current`, `set`, `reset`, and `version` subcommands.
-- `waypointcompass.use.reload` allows access to the `reload` subcommand.
+- `waypointcompass.reload` allows access to the `reload` subcommand.